The Humans (video game): Atari

-The Atari Lynx version was generally received favorably.
+The Atari Lynx version was received favorably.
 GamePros Weekend Warrior found it to be a captivating puzzle game, adding that the quirky graphics and upbeat soundtrack belie its complexity and challenge.

 The Atari Jaguar version was met with average critical sentiments.
 Electronic Gaming Monthlys Mike Weigand said that the Jaguar version was fine, with decent graphics and adequate controls.
 GamePros Boss Music rated as it one of the better Jaguar titles due to its "brain-twisting" gameplay, but found it graphically lacking considering the Jaguar's capabilities and criticized the stiff controls and lack of multiplayer modes.
 According to internal documentation from Atari, the Jaguar version had sold 18,771 copies by April 1, 1995.

-The Atari Falcon version was generally well-received.
+The Atari Falcon version was generally well received.
 Paula Richards and Frank Charlton of ST Format highlighted the game's overall graphical department, addictive gameplay, and humor, but criticized it for its tiresome repetitiveness and steep difficulty curve in later levels.
 Atari Worlds Nial Grimes praised the Falcon version for being a "perfect" conversion of the Jaguar version, but questioned the game's long-term playability, stating that it would take a special kind of person to play it from start to finish.
 Kay Tennemann of German publication ST-Computer commended the Falcon version for its overall visual presentation, but faulted its soundscapes for being lacking.
 Tristan Collet of the French ST Magazine gave the Falcon version positive remarks for its engaging gameplay, good longevity, and humour, but criticized its overall technical performance.